Quantum Gravity Effects on Dark Matter and Gravitational Waves: Simplified Model for BSM Scenarios

 In the rest of this Letter, we consider a minimalistic model where the Standard Model is extended by two singlet scalar fields $S_1$ and $S_2$, each subject to a $\Ztwo$-global symmetry, which generates the following scalar potential at tree level

 Here $H$ is the SM Higgs doublet field, and the singlet under the SM gauge group $S_2$ is our DM candidate, protected by an approximate $\Ztwo$-symmetry $\ZDM$.
 The field $S_1$ is another scalar singlet under the SM gauge group with an approximate $\Ztwo$-symmetry $\ZDW$, and this field will acquire a vacuum expectation value (vev) $v^{}_1$ in the early Universe, generating DWs in the process.
-The scalar potential should be bounded from below to make the electroweak vacuum stable.
-This poses constraints on the scalar couplings which can be found in ref.~\cite{Bhattacharya:2019tqq}.
-Next, we write the mass of $S_2$ as $m_{2}^2=2\mu_2^2+\lambda _{hs1}v_h^2+2\lambda _{s12}v_1^2$ with $v_h=246$ GeV being the vev of $H$, and consider $m^2_{2}$ to be positive throughout to avoid the inclusion of a non-trivial vev.
-We also assume the coupling $\lambda^{}_{hs1}$ to be sufficiently small to avoid large mixing with $H$.
+The scalar potential should be bounded from below to make the electroweak vacuum stable, which poses constraints on the scalar couplings ~\cite{Bhattacharya:2019tqq}.
+Next, we write the mass of $S_2$ as $m_{2}^2=2\mu_2^2+\lambda _{hs1}v_h^2+2\lambda _{s12}v_1^2$ with $v_h=246$ GeV being the vev of $H$, and consider $m^2_{2}$ to be positive throughout to avoid the inclusion of a non-trivial vev of $S_2$.
+We also assume $\lambda^{}_{hs1}$ to be sufficiently small so that there would not be large mixing between $H$ and $S_1$.

-The two $\mathcal{Z}_2$ symmetries are however broken by higher-dimensional operators of the form
+The two $\mathcal{Z}_2$-symmetries are however broken by higher-dimensional operators of the form